GluuFederation/docs-oxd-prod/3.1.3/sources/api/index.md

 #### Get Logout URI

-Uses front-channel logout.
+The `get_logout_uri` command uses front-channel logout.
 A page is returned with iFrames, each of which contains the logout URL of the applications that have a session in that browser.

 These iFrames should be loaded automatically, enabling each application to get a notification of logout, and to hopefully clean up any cookies in the person's browser.
 If the person blocks [third-party cookies](https://en.wikipedia.org/wiki/HTTP_cookie#Third-party_cookie) in their browser, front-channel logout will not work.

 Request: